mastodon/documentation/content/en/spec/oauth.md

 Authorization code flow
 : For end-users

-Password grant flow
-: For bots and other single-user applications

 Client credentials flow
 : For applications that do not act on behalf of users

+Password grant flow
+: For bots and other single-user applications.
+Usage [not recommended](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#name-resource-owner-password-cre) by the OAuth 2 Specification authors due to security concerns.
+This grant flow may be removed in future versions of Mastodon.

 ### Token revocation endpoint (RFC 7009 Section 2) {#revoke}